zblic/ecoflow-powerstream-scripts/README.md

 wrong values, software bugs, configuration mistakes, or changes in EcoFlow's firmware/protocol may cause unexpected behavior.

-The author is not responsible for any damage, data loss, malfunction, device failure, warranty issues, safety issues, incorrect power settings, grid export, electrical problems, or any other consequences arising from the use or misuse of this software.
+I am not responsible for any damage, malfunction, device failure, warranty issues, safety issues, incorrect power settings, grid export, electrical problems, or any other consequences arising from the use of these scripts.
+You should know what these scripts are doing before using them!

-You are responsible for understanding what the scripts do before running them and for complying with all applicable laws, regulations, electrical safety requirements, grid operator rules, and device warranty terms.